 Favorite quote from the author:

 Cal Newport’s message to the world has increased in gravity as he’s traversed his own career path.
-This is the second book he wrote and it focuses on how students can ace college.
+How To Become A Straight A Student is the second book he wrote and it focuses on how students can ace college.

 Cal’s blog is called Study Hacks, its original purpose being to help students – and it still is, but has expanded a lot to other topics as well.
 Of course, these lessons will help you more if you’re in college, but I find they provide a good system for learning in general.